 If you already have dates in mind or want to know what a Rwanda gorilla trip costs for your specific group, send me your details on WhatsApp and I will respond with a personalised, itemised answer within a few hours.

-This is the conversation I have most often with guests trying to settle the country question, and it deserves a direct answer rather than diplomatic hedging.
-Uganda's gorilla permit, charged by the Uganda Wildlife Authority, sits at USD 800 per person for foreign non-residents in 2026.
-That is roughly half of Rwanda's USD 1,500.
+This is the question I field most often from guests settling the country choice, and it deserves a direct answer.
+Uganda's gorilla permit, charged by the Uganda Wildlife Authority, sits at USD 800 per person for foreign non-residents in 2026, with a USD 600 low season rate, and Uganda's gorilla habituation experience, which gives you extended time with a family still being habituated, is USD 1,800 from 1 July 2026.
+The standard permit is roughly half of Rwanda's USD 1,500.
 For a couple, that is a permit gap of about USD 1,400 before any other line on the quote is considered.
-Uganda is, plainly, the lower-cost alternative for gorilla trekking.
+Uganda is, plainly, the lower-cost alternative for gorilla trekking, and I break down the full figure in my guide to what gorilla trekking in Uganda costs in 2026, which mirrors this one on the Uganda side.

 Rwanda commands its premium for genuine reasons.
 Kigali International Airport is closer to the gorillas, at two and a half to three hours by road, than Entebbe is to Bwindi, which is eight to ten hours by road although charter flights now cut that to about an hour.
 The trek terrain in Volcanoes is volcanic and open in stretches, generally shorter and more accessible underfoot than Uganda's Bwindi rainforest, which is dense, steep, and physically demanding in a way that surprises guests expecting an easier walk.
 The lodge inventory at the premium end is significantly more developed in Rwanda, although Uganda has been catching up with properties such as Bwindi Lodge and Sanctuary Gorilla Forest Camp.
 Rwanda has positioned itself deliberately as the premium destination, with road infrastructure, hospitality standards, and a tourism strategy built around exactly that.

 Uganda is the lower-cost alternative without being a lesser experience.
-The encounter itself with a habituated gorilla family in Bwindi is every bit as remarkable as the encounter in Volcanoes, and for guests who prioritise the depth of the forest experience over the polish of the lodge, Bwindi often delivers the more memorable visit.
-I write about this in more depth in my dedicated piece comparing Rwanda and Uganda for gorilla trekking, where the trade-offs around terrain, lodge quality, transfer logistics, and overall trip shape are laid out in full.
+The encounter with a habituated gorilla family in Bwindi is every bit as remarkable as the one in Volcanoes, and for guests who prioritise the depth of the forest over the polish of the lodge, Bwindi often delivers the more memorable visit.
+I lay out the full trade-offs around terrain, lodge quality, transfer logistics, and trip shape in my dedicated piece comparing Rwanda and Uganda for gorilla trekking.
 If the question is purely permit-driven, Uganda is the answer.
-If the question is broader, the answer is less clean.
+If it is broader, the answer is less clean.

 Combining Gorilla Trekking with a Tanzania Safari